andros21/pgrank/README.md

 * [`rapidJSON`](https://github.com/Tencent/rapidjson/) - a fast JSON parser and generator for C++
 * [`argparse`](https://github.com/p-ranav/argparse) - argument parser for modern C++

-`argparse` (header only library), if not available on your system, are automatically built and installed as subprojects with the `Meson` build system, so in this sense are "optional" because provided by `Meson` itself
+`argparse` (header only library), if not available on your system, is automatically built and installed as subprojects with the `Meson` build system, so in this sense are "optional" because provided by `Meson` itself

 ### Meson build system

 To compile and install `pgrank`, run:

 ```
+meson setup \
+      --buildtype=release \
-meson setup --prefix=/install/path build
+      --prefix=/install/path build
 cd build/
 meson compile
 meson install